Pomodoro is an Italian word for tomato.

 You can also install a plugin on your computer which works the same way as an app.
 This method is better as it also helps you avoid distractions by avoiding your phone.

-Websites are available where you can set your Pomodoro schedule instead of downloading an in case you are running out on space!
+Websites are available where you can set your Pomodoro schedule instead of downloading an app in case you are running out on space!
 Click here to access an easy to use website.

 It is important to check things off your to-do list, but it’s also important to have a balanced lifestyle.
 Coming up with creative ways to overcome your struggle with procrastination is therefore important.
 This is especially harder when faced with boring tasks, which unfortunately occurs a lot!

 Using scheduling blocks is the way to go!
 It allows you to complete big chunks of similar tasks in short time spans.
 The Pomodoro technique allows you to collaborate and work with your time as opposed to working against it!
-It is incredibly easy to use the technique.
+It is an incredibly easy to use the technique.
 It will change your life!

 Step by step Pomodoro guide